BuiTheBoi/Data-Converter/README.md

 # Data Converter

-An interactive C++ menu-driven program that can convert between all of the following numerical-bases: binary (base-2), octal (base-8), decimal (base-10), or hexadecimal (base-16). (**NOTE: This repository is exclusively for CPSC 362 students only for the sole purpose of assignment 3.
+An interactive C++ menu-driven program that can convert between all of the following numerical-bases: binary (base-2), octal (base-8), decimal (base-10), or hexadecimal (base-16).
+Interested in contributing?
+Refer to the [contribution guideline](https://github.com/BuiTheBoi/Data-Converter/blob/main/CONTRIBUTE.md)! (**NOTE: This repository is exclusively for CPSC 362 students only for the sole purpose of assignment 3.
 After this assignment is due (May 10, 2022 at 11:59 PM), I will make this repo open for ANYONE to contribute to.**)

 ## Set Up Guidlines